Last Updated: December 31st 2018

 As well as all the paid-for sources of information, and dealer advice, one source of hopefully “independent advice” is in enthusiasts forums.
 But not in Hi Fi.
 Unfortunately these tend to be plagued with trolls, who spread fear of ridicule aimed at would-be improvement effort, especially fear some “charlatan” might be making money out of you.
 Most online forums are haunted by

 trolls experts such as these –

 HiFi forum trolls never have any experiences to share, because they have never tried these things for themselves, because they “know” they don’t work.
 Their idea of a great day is typing “You are wrong because you are stupid” insults.
 The only way to know what difference anything makes is to try it.
 Then you are entitled to an opinion, bearing in mind what works for you may not work for someone else and vice versa.
-Even then, if you apply a tweak to an insensitive unbalanced system it won’t sound any better, indeed it may show up weaknesses elsewhere.
+Even then, if you apply a tweak to an insensitive or unbalanced system it may not sound any better, indeed it may perversely sound worse by revealing a weakness elsewhere.